 The first thing you need to do when you see the doctor is to give a good detailed, and descriptive account of the problem.
 People may experience symptoms differently, so being specific, detailed, and as descriptive as you can will help with diagnosis and treatment.

+The truth, the whole truth and nothing but the truth.
 You need never be embarrassed talking about anything with a medical professional.
 Be truthful.
 Withholding any information might delay you getting better.
 Doctors in Harley Street treat any and all medical ailments so symptoms you may be embarrassed about will no doubt be nothing new to your doctor.
 Anything you discuss with your doctor is by law, confidential.
 Summarise the problem.
 Mention all the symptoms, to allow for more effective diagnosis.

 Show the doctor whereabouts you are having the problem.
 Knowing exactly what the problem is might help to make the correct diagnosis and prescribe treatment for you.